ldriever/ML_Jazz/README.md

 ```

 ### Data Handling Files
-- *wjazzd.db* - the database file for the Weiar Jazz Database.
+- `data processing/datasets/wjazzd.db` - the database file for the Weiar Jazz Database.
 The file is larger than GitHubs file size limit and is thus uploaded in compressed format.
-Please unzip before use
+Please unzip before use.
+- `data processing/Data_Processing.ipynb` -
+- `data processing/data_maker.py` -
+- `data processing/data_maker_helpers.py` -
+- `data processing/music_data_functions` -
-- *output_options.pt* - the data file containing the set of possible output chords
+- `model/output_options.pt` - the data file containing the set of possible output chords
-- *data_array_without_melody.pt* - the created data file containing the inputs for the model using chords only
+- `model/data_array_without_melody.pt` - the created data file containing the inputs for the model using chords only
-- *data_array_with_melody.pt* - the created data file containing the inputs for the model with melody information.
+- `model/data_array_with_melody.pt` - the created data file containing the inputs for the model with melody information.
 The file is larger than GitHubs file size limit and is thus uploaded in compressed format.
-Please unzip before use
+Please unzip before use.
-- FILE
-- FILE

 ### Machine Learning Files
+##### *(these can be found in the `model` folder)*
-- *NN_data_helpers.py* - a python file with helper functions that convert the processed data into the format suitable to be handled by the ML model
+- `NN_data_helpers.py` - a python file with helper functions that convert the processed data into the format suitable to be handled by the ML model
-- *LSTM_maker.py* - a python file in which the neural network is defined
+- `LSTM_maker.py` - a python file in which the neural network is defined
-- *ML_main.ipynb* - a python notebook that is used to run the ML model
+- `ML_main.ipynb` - a python notebook that is used to run the ML model

 ### Report Files
-- *Improving Chord Prediction in Jazz Music using Melody Information.pdf* - the final report documenting the project
+- `Improving Chord Prediction in Jazz Music using Melody Information.pdf` - the final report documenting the project
-- *figures/loss_comparison_for_chords_only_model.png* - a plot of training and validation loss for the chords-only model.
+- `figures/loss_comparison_for_chords_only_model.png` - a plot of training and validation loss for the chords-only model.
 This is referred to in the report
-- *figures/loss_comparison_for_model_with_melody* - a plot of training and validation loss for the model with melody information.
+- `figures/loss_comparison_for_model_with_melody.png` - a plot of training and validation loss for the model with melody information.
 This is referred to in the report
-- *model/permutation-test.py* - code used for testing the statistical significnace of the results
+- `model/permutation-test.py` - code used for testing the statistical significnace of the results

 ### Dependencies
 Please note that, in order to run the code for this project, it is necessary to have the following Python libraries installed.
 Click the hyperlinks to visit the respective websites and find out more about the different dependencies.